FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/rpc_api.md

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
 - address: Contract Address
-- callback: callback function, containing the contract code corresponding to the contract address。
+-callback: callback function, containing the contract code corresponding to the contract address。

 **Return value**